endowdly/cercis/README.md

 If you fork this repo, be sure to do the same and credit the original coder.
 This is not enough of a derivative, in my opinion.

+Although, as I work on bugs and make improvements, the code is drifiting from the original implementation.
+It could be a fork soon.

 _Q: What the hell is a Cercis anyway?_

 Erdtree is an homage to Elden Ring.